Guard Hill Preserve

 About Guard Hill Preserve

 The six-acre Guard Hill Preserve was donated by Adelaide Baker, a poet and author.
-It consists of a lovely old field with great wildflowers, dogwoods, crabapple, and apple trees.
-From the field, a trail leads down a hill through some woods to Ford Road.
+The preserve features a lovely old field filled with wildflowers, dogwoods, crabapple trees, and apple trees.
+From the field, a trail winds down the hill and through the woods before returning to the open field.

-You can walk down Ford Road on a trail easement to the Leonard Schine preserve pedestrian entrance located at the white trail in back of parking lot.
-Guard Hill, a high point in Westport, was used as a lookout post when the trees were not there during the Revolutionary War.
-Below the preserve marks the spot where General Tryon and his troops forded the Saugatuck River in their retreat from the raid on Danbury in 1777 and on their way to the awaiting ships at Compo Beach.
+Guard Hill, a high point in Westport, served as a lookout post during the Revolutionary War, when the landscape was largely free of trees.
+Below the preserve is the site where General William Tryon and his troops forded the Saugatuck River during their retreat from the 1777 raid on Danbury, making their way toward the waiting ships at Compo Beach.

 Directions & Parking

-Access to the preserve is from Ford Road or the parking lot behind the Methodist Church (49 Weston Rd/ Rt 57).
+Access to the preserve is from the back of the parking lot behind the Methodist Church (49 Weston Rd/ Rt 57).

 Where is it?